Rory McIlroy: Public image

 McIlroy has been regarded as one of the most marketable athletes in the world since early on in his career.
-He was an ambassador for hotel chain Jumeirah from 2007 to 2012, and signed a multi-million dollar sponsorship agreement with Santander Bank in 2011.
+He was an ambassador for hotel chain Jumeirah from 2007 to 2012, and signed a multimillion-dollar sponsorship agreement with Santander Bank in 2011.
 SportsPro rated him at third, behind Neymar and Lionel Messi, in their 2013 list of the world's most marketable athletes.
 In 2013, McIlroy signed a 10-year endorsement deal with Nike worth up to $250 million, whereby he agreed to be a brand ambassador for their golf clubs, balls and apparel.
 According to Simon Chadwick, professor of sport business strategy and marketing at Coventry University, Nike viewed McIlroy as their successor to Tiger Woods, who was struggling on and off the course at the time.
 Also in that year, McIlroy signed endorsement deals with Bose and Omega.
-In 2015, McIlroy became the namesake for the EA Sports' video game Rory McIlroy PGA Tour, replacing Tiger Woods, who had been the previous namesake for the series from 1998 to 2013.
+In 2015, McIlroy became the namesake for the EA Sports video game Rory McIlroy PGA Tour, replacing Tiger Woods, who had been the previous namesake for the series from 1998 to 2013.
 In 2017, McIlroy signed a 10-year, $200-million contract extension with Nike for apparel only, after Nike exited the golf equipment business, allowing him to additionally sign a 10-year, $100-million equipment deal with TaylorMade to use their clubs, ball and bag.